 David L. Pugh has been a member of the Board since 2012.
 Mr. Pugh retired in 2011 as President and Chief Executive Officer and Chairman of the board of directors of Applied Industrial Technologies, a publicly held distributor of industrial products and services.
 Mr. Pugh joined Applied Industrial Technologies in 1999 as President and Chief Operating Officer.
 Prior to joining Applied Industrial Technologies, Mr. Pugh served as Senior Vice President of the Industrial Control Group of Rockwell International Corporation, a provider of industrial automation control and information solutions, which he joined in 1994.
 Prior to joining Rockwell, Mr. Pugh held various positions in sales, marketing and operations at Square D Company, a manufacturer of electrical components, and Westinghouse Electric.
-Mr. Pugh serves on the board of directors of Hexcel Corporation, a premiere manufacturer of oil and gas burners.
+Mr. Pugh serves on the board of directors of Hexcel Corporation, a publicly held company and a leading producer of advanced composites.
+Mr. Pugh also serves on the board of directors of R.W.
+Beckett Corporation, a premiere manufacturer of oil and gas burners.
 Mr. Pugh brings to the Board valuable bearing and executive leadership experience as well as specialized operational experience in global bearing distribution.
 Additionally, Mr. Pugh brings to the Board his previous experience on the board of directors of a publicly held company.

 William Dries has been a member of the Board since 2014.
 Mr. Dries previously served as Senior Vice President and Chief Financial Officer of EnPro Industries, Inc., a publicly held engineered industrial products manufacturer, prior to his retirement in 2011.
 Before assuming his role at EnPro in June 2002, Mr. Dries was affiliated with EnPro and Goodrich Corporation, the former parent company of EnPro, from September 2001.
 From 1985 until 2001, Mr. Dries was employed by United Dominion Industries Limited, a machine and instrument manufacturer, where he was Senior Vice President and Chief Financial Officer, having previously served as Manager of Accounting and Senior Vice President of Finance and Controller.
-A certified public accountant, Mr. Dries was an audit principal for Ernst & Young in New York for 11 years before joining United Dominion.
+A certified public accountant, Mr. Dries was an audit principal for Emst & Young in New York for 11 years before joining United Dominion.
 Mr. Dries is a director of TransDigm, a producer of aircraft components.
 Mr. Dries also serves on the board of directors of Polypore International, Inc., a publicly held global high technology filtration company specializing in microporous membranes.
 Mr. Dries brings to the Board financial acumen and extensive experience working with public companies in the precision manufacturing and industrial sectors.